evettetelyas/enigma/README.md

 testing is complete at 100% coverage.
 I still do not really see the point of using Mocks or Stubs in a finished project.

 - Version Control: 3.5 =>
 I definitely commited multiple ideas at the same time, but my pulls and commits are high.
-I also still have a hate/hate relationship with Github.
+I also still have a hate/hate relationship with Github, but we're working on it.